Dybondzy/COVID_Data_Analysis/README.md

 ## First Segment:
 Sketch It Out: Decide on your overall project, select your question, and build a simple model.
 You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

+### Project Overview
+Our Group 4 has 6 members.
+We had our first meeting in a breakout room, in class (on zoom.)
+We bainstormed on several topics.
+2 of the group members had already discussed crytocurrencies, and a few other topics were discussed.
+I have been curious about the effect of the COVID 19 Pandemic and lessons learned, so I suggested this topic.
+After some deliberation, everyone had curious questions on the topic, and agreed that we make our topic: Coronavirus Pandemic Playbook.
+David went ahead and created a Githud ripository for our group, and we jotted down some questions that we wanted out project to answer.
+It was agreed we would like politicians to use our data to make management decisions if a similar pandemic was to break out.
+We also decided to scrape the net for data collection.

+### Questions to answer

+Possible places for data:

+### Model

+### Data (csv)

+### Dashboard Prototype

 Our Group 4 was of 6 members.
 We had our first meeting in a breakout room, in class (on zoom.)
 We bainstormed on several topics.
 2 of the group members had already discussed crytocurrencies,

 ## Second Segment: